gramineproject/gramine/Documentation/devel/encfiles.rst

 file write.

 Then the app wants to read the file data.
-This triggers the read flow depicted on the diagram above.
+This triggers the read flow depicted in the diagram above.
 The encrypted file is represented on the untrusted storage as a single 4KB metadata node, which consists of a plaintext header, an encrypted part, and an unused padding.